 - Radiation therapy for lung carcinoid tumors

-To treat central carcinoids in a large airway (such as a bronchus), the surgeon may do a sleeve resection.
-If you think of the large airway with a tumor to be like the sleeve of a shirt with a stain an inch or 2 above the wrist, the sleeve resection would be like cutting out the sleeve above and below the stain and sewing the cuff back onto the shortened sleeve.
-The surgeon may be able to do this type of operation instead of removing part or all of lung, as it can preserve more lung function.
+Sleeve resection, another type of operation, may be used to treat some cancers in large airways in the lungs.
+If you think of the large airway with a tumor as similar to the sleeve of a shirt with a stain an inch or 2 above the wrist, this surgery would be like cutting across the sleeve above and below the stain and sewing the cuff back onto the shortened sleeve.
+A surgeon may be able to do this operation instead of a pneumonectomy to preserve more lung function.

 Lymph node sampling

 With any of these operations, lymph nodes near the lungs are usually removed to look for possible spread of the cancer.
-This is important because about 10% of typical carcinoids and 30% to 50% of atypical carcinoids will have spread to lymph nodes by the time they are diagnosed.
-If these nodes are not removed, it might increase the risk of the carcinoid tumor spreading even farther, to other organs.
+This is important because the carcinoid might have spread to lymph nodes by the time it is diagnosed.
+(This risk is higher for atypical carcinoids than for typical carcinoids.)
+If the lymph nodes containing cancer are not removed, it will increase the risk of the carcinoid tumor spreading even farther, to other organs.
 If this happens, you may no longer be able to be cured by surgery.
-Looking under a microscope for cancer cells in the lymph nodes also provides some indication of your risk of having the cancer come back.
+Checking for cancer cells in the lymph nodes can also provide some indication of your risk of having the cancer come back.

 Video-assisted thoracic surgery (VATS)

-This is a less invasive procedure for treating some cancers in the lungs.
-During this operation, a thin telescopic tube with a tiny video camera on the end is placed through a small hole in the chest to help the surgeon see inside the chest.
-One or two other small holes are created in the skin, and long instruments are passed though these holes to remove the tumor.
-Because only small incisions are needed, there is a little less pain after the surgery.
-Another advantage of this surgery is a shorter hospital stay – usually around 4 to 5 days.
+This is a less invasive type of surgery for some cancers in the lungs.
+During this operation, a thin, rigid tube with a tiny video camera on the end is placed through a small cut in the side of the chest to help the surgeon see inside the chest.
+One or two other small cuts are created in the skin, and long instruments are passed though these cuts to do the same operation that would be done using an open approach (thoracotomy).
+Because only small incisions are needed, there is less pain after the surgery and a shorter hospital stay – usually around 4 to 5 days.

-Most experts recommend that only tumors smaller than 4 to 5 cm (about 2 inches) across be treated with this method.
-This would apply to most carcinoids.
-The cure rate after this surgery seems to be the same as using older techniques.
-It is important, though, that the surgeon doing this operation be experienced since it requires a great deal of technical skill.
+Most experts recommend that only smaller tumors near the outside of the lung be treated this way.
+The cure rate after this surgery seems to be the same as with surgery done with a larger incision.
+But it is important that the surgeon doing this operation be experienced because it requires a great deal of technical skill.